-To read the Sector Protection Register for a particular sector, the \overline{CS} pin must first be asserted and then the opcode 3Ch must be clocked in.
+To read the Sector Protection Register for a particular sector, the $\overline{\text{CS}}$ pin must first be asserted and the opcode of 3Ch must be clocked in.
 Once the opcode has been clocked in, three address bytes designating any address within the sector must be clocked in.
 After the last address byte has been clocked in, the device will begin outputting data on the SO pin during every subsequent clock cycle.
 The data being output will be a repeating byte of either FFh or 00h to denote the value of the appropriate Sector Protection Register.